-As can also be seen, construction of a secondary or primary road appears to cause greater changes in land values than does construction of an interstate highway.
-The changes in land value are greatest in urban areas.
-Without regard to type of area, commercial and vacant land both show a greater increase in land value than that devoted to residential or agricultural uses.
+of area, land used for commercial purposes and vacant land show a greater increase in land value than residential or agricultural uses.
 Full access control can result in a decrease in land value.
 Parcels smaller than 15 acres evidently increased more in land value than did large parcels.